Skip to main content

 Setting up a webhook

-- Copy the signing secret - it is shown only once.
+6. Copy the signing secret - it is shown in full only when you first create the automation or after you rotate it.
 You will need it if you want to verify webhook authenticity

 The webhook URL must use HTTPS.
 HTTP addresses and private network IPs are not accepted.